jeremiah-shaulov/deno_php_world/private/simple_streams/README.md

 and parent stream will suspend after each item, till it's read by both of the child streams.
 In this case if you read and await from the first stream, without previously starting reading from the second, this will cause a deadlock situation.

+If the stream is locked, this method throws error.
+However you can do `getReaderWhenReady()`, and call identical method on the reader.

 - **pipeTo**